This guide will help you install Capacitor into an existing frontend web app.

 You can also create a new basic app with

 Capacitor provides a native mobile runtime and API layer for web apps.
-It does not come with any specific set of UI controls which you will most likely need unless you’re building a game or something similar.
+It does not come with any specific set of UI controls.
+We recommend you use a mobile component framework (such as Ionic Framework).

 npm install @capacitor/core @capacitor/cli

 npx cap init